o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/flexmatch/cpp-api.md

 To begin the process for manual backfill, call `AWSGameLiftServerManager::StartMatchBackfill()`, and pass in references to the ticket Id and a list of players.

-When an existing session begins to be updated, the `OnUpdateSessionBegin` notification is broadcasted on the server side to perform any configuration or initialization.
+When an existing session begins to be updated, the `OnUpdateSessionBegin` notification is broadcast on the server side to perform any configuration or initialization.
-At the end of the update, the `OnUpdateSessionEnd` notification is broadcasted on the server side to perform any follow-up operations.
+At the end of the update, the `OnUpdateSessionEnd` notification is broadcast on the server side to perform any follow-up operations.

 ```cpp
 AZStd::string matchmakingTicketId = "YourMatchmakingTicketId";